kube-rs/website/docs/controllers/intro.md

 Which is further reworded now under their new [agglomerate banner](https://cloud.redhat.com/learn/topics/operators).

 They key **differences** between the two is that **operators** generally a specific type of controller, sometimes more than one in a single application.
-A controller would at the very least need to:
+To be classified as an operator, a controller would at the very least need to:

 - manage custom resource definition(s)
 - maintain single app focus

-to be classified as an operator.

 The term **operator** is a flashier term that makes the **common use-case** for user-written CRD controllers more understandable.
 If you have a CRD, you likely want to write a controller for it ([otherwise why](https://kubernetes.io/docs/concepts/configuration/configmap/) go through the effort of making a custom resource?).